jbiron13/quest/README.md

   - Auto-scaling
   - Secrets stored in Secrets Manager instead of as a k8s secret
   - IaC for any configuration peformed manually
+  - Better security.
+This is pretty wide open.

 Thanks for looking.
 Let me know if you have any questions or comments.